 Uncalibrated data, i.e. products at CODMAC level 2, were released for the entire cruise phase including images from the Earth and Mars swing-bys as well as distant (unresolved) navigation images of the visited asteroids 2878 Steins and 21 Lutetia.
-Presently the images acquired after hibernation exit during the comet approach and escort phases are successively being archived and made available.
+During the years 2015 and 2016 the images acquired after hibernation exit in the comet approach and escort phases were successively archived and made available.
 The uncalibrated data products consist of image files with extensive meta-information.
 For each image pixel the original unaltered digital number values are given as read out from the CCD.